mycir/kodi-classical/readme.md

 &nbsp;
 ## Releases

-These are standalone executables that include all necessary libraries.<br/>Furthermore, they do not require Python to be installed.
+These are standalone executables that include all necessary libraries.
+Furthermore, they do not require Python to be installed.<br /><br />

-As of September 2023, the only provided releases are for X11 Linux-x64 systems.

-(Windows and macOS versions may follow, as time permits.)
+Note: At present, Windows dark themes are ignored but this may change in a future move to Qt 6.5
 <br/><br/>
 ## Screenshots
 <br/><br/>